-Being able to poultice a horses hoof is an essential for every equestrian.
-We have created a step by step guide on the do and don’t to help you achieve the perfect poultice.
+Being able to poultice a horse's hoof is essential for every equestrian.
+We have created a step by step guide on the do and don't to help you produce the perfect poultice.

 Other sign to look out for:

-- The horse not wanting to bears weight on the affected leg
+- The horse not wanting to bears no weight on the affected leg

 - More weight may be carried on the toe to protect the heel.
-They may also rest the leg more than usual
+They may also rest that leg more than usual

-- The affected hoof will feel hotter than the others
+- The affected foot will feel hotter than the others

 - Try to feel for a digital pulse towards the back of either side of the fetlock

-- If the abscess is not drain then it will eventually burst through the coronary band.
-You may then need a vet to come out and check to avoid further infection
+- If the abscess is not drained then it will eventually burst through the coronary band.
+You may then need a vet to come out and check to avoid more injection.

-- Regular visit from your farrier no more than 8 weeks apart.
-The farrier will remove unhealthy hoof tissue.
+- A regular visit from your farrier, not more than 8 weeks apart.
+The farrier will remove unhealthy hoof tissue and any horn that holds mud in a defect.
 They can also be your first point of call if you think your horse has an abscess.
-The Farriers will be able to dig around to help relive any pressure.
+The Farriers will be about to dig around to help relieve any pressure.